Docs Home → Atlas App Services

 You can add an object type to either the server-side schema or the client object model without doing any additional handling.

-If you want to add an object type to both the server-side schema and the client object model, you can add the object type to the object model, and use Development Mode to let App Services infer the server-side schema updates.
+If you want to add an object type to both the server-side schema and the client object model, you can add the object type to the object model, and use Development Mode to let App Services handle the server-side schema updates.
 Or you can manually add the object type to both the model and the schema.

 Note